sanyamasoudi/ToDoManagerApp/README.md

 # ToDoManagerApp
-# IUST Advanced Programming Project..I hope you enjoy <3
+# IUST Advanced Programming Project

 The Todo Manager is a application built using c#, SgnalR, database, OpenAi.
 It allows users to create, read, update, and delete their tasks or to-dos.
 The application has a login system that ensures only authenticated users can access their to-dos.